-The 2020 NFA election opens July 1 and closes on August 8 at 5:00 p.m.
-(CDT).
+The 2021 NFA election opens July 1 and closes on August 14 at 5:00 p.m. central.
 The following candidates are to be ratified.
-The Vice President/President Elect will serve two years and then two years as President; the Assistant Secretary/Secretary will serve one year in each position; Board Members will serve three-year terms.
-The election results will be announced in digital communications and at nfaonline.org.
+The assistant secretary/secretary will serve one year in each position; the treasurer will serve a four-year term; board members will serve three-year terms.
+The announcement will be made during closing ceremonies on Sunday, August 15.

 A two-year commitment; will serve one year as assistant secretary and the following year as secretary.